Nicolas Galazzi

-Nicolas Galazzi (born 18 December 2000) is an Italian professional footballer who plays as a winger for club Monza.
+Nicolas Galazzi (born 18 December 2000) is an Italian professional footballer who plays as an attacking midfielder or winger for club Padova, on loan from Monza.

-Club career
+Career

-Formed on Academia Pavese and Inter Milan, Galazzi was loaned to Serie D club Fanfulla in 2018, where he made his senior debut.

-He left Inter in 2019, and joined Piacenza.
-Piacenza loaned the player to Serie D club USD Vigor Carpaneto.
+A youth product of Academia Pavese and Inter Milan, Galazzi was loaned to Serie D club Fanfulla in 2018, where he made his senior debut.
+He left Inter in 2019, and joined Piacenza, who loaned the player to Serie D club Vigor Carpaneto.

-In 2021, Galazzi signed for Venezia.
-He made his Serie A debut as a late substitute on 22 August 2021 against Napoli.
+In February 2021, Galazzi signed for Venezia, and stayed on loan at Piacenza until the remainder of the season.
+He made his Serie A debut for Venezia on 22 August 2021, as a late substitute against Napoli.
 On 28 August 2021, he was loaned to Triestina.

 On 30 June 2022, Galazzi moved to Brescia, as a part of the move of Jesse Joronen from Brescia to Venezia.
 On 8 July 2025, he signed with Serie B club Monza.
+He was sent on a one-year loan to Padova on 1 September 2026.